rasta-manPG/DomHudOverlay/README.md

   NOOK
-The text of precentage "%" is dinamically going up and down in relation with the team colour possesion The mutator works for any HUDScale setting in user.ini and any resolution player have Made by Rasta-man
+The text of precentage "%" is dinamically going up and down in relation with the team colour possesion The mutator works for any HUDScale setting in user.ini and any resolution player have The mutator can be show or hide with a toggle key,example : H=mutate ToggleDOMHUD Made by Rasta-man